ishibaki/symmetry_paper/manuscript/8_acknowledgements.md

 Investigation, T.I. and M.I.;
 Data Analysis, T.I.;
 Writing - Original Draft Preparation, T.I.;
-Writing - Review & Editing, T.I. and K.M.;
+Writing - Review & Editing, T.I., M.I, and K.M.;
 Supervision, K.M.
 All authors have read and agreed to the published version of the manuscript.
 :::